-- One cow’s annual methane output is the equivalent of driving a car 7,800 miles per year.
+- The annual methane output of raising one cow is the equivalent of driving a car 7,800 miles per year.

 - Livestock is responsible for 18 percent of all anthropogenic (human-caused) greenhouse gas emissions.